beefyfinance/beefy-api/CONTRIBUTING.md

 git push origin fix/some-bug-#123
 ```

+4) Ensure that your local build works.
+(NB testing done on github is not enough to ensure local build works).

-4) Go to [github.com/beefyfinance/beefy-api](https://github.com/beefyfinance/beefy-api) in your web browser and issue a new pull request.
+5) Go to [github.com/beefyfinance/beefy-api](https://github.com/beefyfinance/beefy-api) in your web browser and issue a new pull request.

-5) Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
+6) Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
 If everything is OK, we'll merge your pull request and your code will be part of Beefy's API.

 *IMPORTANT* Please pay attention to the maintainer's feedback, since its a necessary step to keep up with the standards Beefy.Finance attains to.